Nature Reserve Coordinator - Shoreham Beach

 This is thriving group with a new website, over a thousand Facebook followers, 53 paid up members, expert supporters and many corporate and community partners.
 It runs regular education and public engagement events including rock pooling, wildlife, birdwatching, beach cleaning, recording and monitoring.

-We are now looking for a volunteer Nature Reserve Coordinator to lead the development and implementation of our management plan.
+We are now looking for a volunteer Nature Reserve Coordinator to prepare our action plans and get stuck in with volunteers to carry out the actions.

 You should have an interest in botany and a passion for conserving this rare coastal environment.
 However, you don’t need to have professional conservation experience or qualifications but you will need to be able to talk to the expert scientists who support FoSB and you should be keen to learn.